udlern/phase1-project/README.md

 Get word definitions
 Usage : The basic syntax of a URL request to the API is shown below:

+Then, assuming you have json-server installed globally, you can run this command to run the server:

+$ json-server --watch db.json

 https://api.dictionaryapi.dev/api/v2/entries/en/<word>

 As an example, to get definition of English word hello, you can send request to